We're available to help you Monday through Friday. We are closed most major holidays.

 Some of those tickets are top prize winners, as determined by the game's odds.

-The ticket that was just sold is then returned to the “pile” so the next player still has the same 240,000 or 480,000 to choose from.
+The ticket that was just sold is then returned to the "pile" so that the next player still has the same 240,000 or 480,000 to choose from.

 VIEW DETAILS What is Boost?